 The only person I informed about it was my line manager.
 Instead of announcing it, I made things awkward for everyone by letting them guess whether I’m pregnant or just fat.
 Some people hadn’t realized what’s happening until I actually left for maternity leave!
 Or maybe they were just too scared to ask…

 After my Dad passed away, Mom was considering selling the house I grew up in.
-That made me sad, in the end, I’ve had 20+ years of memories connected with that place.
-Khaled saved the day and proposed that instead of selling, we could divide the house into two separate apartments.
-Eventually, we would all come and live there – a smooth transition between living in Qatar and building a house of our own.
-Mom loved the idea, obviously!
+That made me sad.
+In the end, I’ve had 20+ years of memories connected with that place.
+Khaled saved the day and proposed that instead of selling, we could divide the house into two separate apartments and move in.
+Our apartment is amazing, but we missed life in Qatar so much that ended up moving back after less than a year!

 9. We are really keen on eventually settling down in Portugal.

 One short trip back in 2017 and we both fell in love with this country and consider it to be a perfect place for our family.
-We plan to discover it more in 2020 (there’s a possibility of a Big Family Trip coming up, but shh, it’s a secret!).
-The move itself won’t happen in the nearest future, but we’re hoping to shift around the time when Danny’s big enough to start school.
+We plan to discover it more as soon as it’s safe to travel again.
+The move itself won’t happen in the nearest future, but we’re hoping to shift around the time when Alex is big enough to start school.

-10. We have two boys, while my brother and his wife have two girls.
+10. We have three boys, while my brother and his wife have two girls.